fzipi/owasp-modsecurity-crs/INSTALL.md

 The IIS installer comes with an optional version of CRS built in.
 To upgrade or install this after the fact follow the following steps.
-1. Navigate to "[drive_letters]:\Program Files\ModSecurity IIS\"
+1. Navigate to `"[drive_letters]:\Program Files\ModSecurity IIS\"`
 2. Download our release from https://coreruleset.org/installation/
 and unpack it into the current folder.
-3. Move the crs-setup.conf.example file to crs-setup.conf.
+3. Move the `crs-setup.conf.example` file to `crs-setup.conf`.
 Please take this time to go through this file and customize the settings for your local environment.
 Failure to do so may result in false negatives and false positives.
 See the section entitled OWASP CRS Configuration for more detail.
-4. Rename rules/REQUEST-900-EXCLUSION-RULES-BEFORE-CRS.conf.example and
+4. Rename `rules/REQUEST-900-EXCLUSION-RULES-BEFORE-CRS.conf.example` and
-rules/RESPONSE-999-EXCLUSION-RULES-AFTER-CRS.conf.example to remove the '.example' extension.
+`rules/RESPONSE-999-EXCLUSION-RULES-AFTER-CRS.conf.example` to remove the '.example' extension.
 This will allow you to add exceptions without updates overwriting them in the future.
 5. Navigate back to the 'ModSecurity IIS' folder and modify the